Loggu-CQUPT/PBertKla/README.md

 # PBertKla

-Installation has been tested in Ubuntu 22.04 with Python 3.7.

 # Installation

-Installation has been tested in Ubuntu 22.04 with Python 3.7.
+Installation has been tested in Ubuntu 22.04 with Python 3.7.Work time about 25min.

 Below are the Python packages required by PBertKla: tensorflow (2.4.0)